PDLPorters/PDL-DSP-Windows/README.md

     $win->modfreqs;

-Generate and return a reference to the piddle of the modulus of the fourier transform of the samples for the window `$win`.
+Generate and return a reference to the ndarray of the modulus of the fourier transform of the samples for the window `$win`.

 These values are stored in the object `$win`, but are regenerated every time